WARNING: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 The story went back to focus on Ah Jun once again with his life at Ms. Guan’s house.
 Ah Jun continued to practice his saber skills and tried to help Ms. Guan as best as he could.
 They were living like a family under the same roof.
 Ah Jun was living almost like a normal kid.
 He treated Ms. Guan like his mother and Xiao Zhen like his little sister.
 Yao San visited them from time to time when he was able to ask for leave.

 One day when Ah Jun was going into town to sell wine in Ms. Guan’s place since she was ill, he encountered a drunk man and saved him from being beaten to death.
-(He had stolen wine from some of the shop-owners therefore he was being chased down and attacked.)
+(He had stolen wine from some of the shop-owners, therefore, he was being chased down and attacked.)
 Ah Jun tried to shield the poor man from harm and stopped the fighting.
 He almost got hit but one of the shop-owners persuaded his friends to leave since he said Ah Jun was just a little kid.
 After they left, Ah Jun tended to the man.
 The drunk man was actually Ding Wu Jian.
 He was still a madman and heavily relied on wine to survive–or probably was still trying to drown away his sorrows and forget his past.
 Ah Jun finally helped Ding back to Ding’s home after giving him all of Ms. Guan’s wine.
 Ding actually lived in a small cave.
 Ah Jun pitied him greatly upon seeing the condition of Ding’s habitat.
 He asked Ding if Ding was just staying alone but Ding said that he was staying with Rou Rou.
 Ah Jun went on to ask where Rou Rou was and Ding told Ah Jun that Rou Rou went out for a bit.
 Afterward, Ding went to sleep after finishing the last of Ms. Guan’s wine as well.

 Seeing that it was getting late, Ah Jun wanted to leave.
 However, he decided to wait for Rou Rou to come back before departing since Ding looked very pitiful.
-While waiting, Ah Jun cleaned up Ding’s cave and also managed to sneak in some saber practice using a small stick in place of saber.
+While waiting, Ah Jun cleaned up Ding’s cave and also managed to sneak in some saber practice using a small stick in place of a saber.
 At sunset, Ding finally woke up and was very much sane.
 He saw Ah Jun practicing the saber skills and recognized that of Si Ma’s saber skills.
 He then asked Ah Jun of his identity and Ah Jun told him the truth that Ah Jun himself knew of.
 Ding told Ah Jun to attack him.
 At first, Ah Jun was reluctant considering how he witnessed Ding’s weak state several hours ago.
 However, he agreed after seeing how persistent Ding was.
 Ding easily pushed Ah Jun aside with several attacks.
 He was able to recognized of Ah Jun’s potential in martial arts but knew that Ah Jun lacked in the inner energy big time.
 He asked Ah Jun if Ah Jun wanted to learn from him.
 Ah Jun–though young–was able to recognize of Ding’s capabilities too, especially witnessing Ding’s skills of diving from his saber skills.
 Ah Jun agreed so Ding was somewhat happy that he was able to find a person to pass his skills to.
 He then told Ah Jun to come back the next day with another bottle of wine and he would teach Ah Jun more of his skills.
 Ah Jun told him that he wanted to wait for Rou Rou to come back before leaving.
 Upon hearing Rou Rou, Ding went mad again.
 He was able to restrain himself and told Ah Jun to come back tomorrow with the wine bottle.
 Ah Jun had no choice but to obey.

 When Ah Jun arrived home–aka Ms. Guan’s house, it was getting quite dark already.
 He was questioned by Ms. Guan of possible troubles but he hid the information about running into Ding since he had promised Ding not to tell.
-Ms. Guan knew Ah Jun was hiding something from her but did not question him any longer.
+Ms. Guan knew Ah Jun was hiding something from her but did not question him any further.
 She told him to go outside and eat dinner with Xiao Zhen while she rested.
-So it went on several days with Ah Jun continuing to bring wine for Ding and learned skills from Ding.
+So it went on several days with Ah Jun continuing to bring wine for Ding and learn skills from Ding.
 Though he felt guilty about taking Ms. Guan’s wine, but he had promised himself to pay her back later with his hard work.
 Ms. Guan finally recovered and followed Ah Jun one day when he was going to Ding’s cave.
 While Ding was lecturing to Ah Jun about a new skill, he sensed someone’s presence and rushed out of his cave to confront the eavesdropper.
 Ah Jun ran out in time to see it was Ms. Guan and told Ding to let her go.
 Ah Jun continued to explain that it was her wine that Ding was drinking and she was the one taking care of Ah Jun all along.
 Ding questioned Ah Jun about keeping promises because he thought Ah Jun had spilled the beans.
 However, Ms. Guan spoke up to clarify that she was following Ah Jun and that Ah Jun never let anything slipped.
 Ding believed her and released her from his grasp.
 It was then that Ding told Ms. Guan of his and Ah Jun’s agreement with martial arts in exchange for wine.
 Ms. Guan was glad that he was teaching Ah Jun yet was worried at the same time since Ding had his moments of madness if he was not drinking.
 There was also the whole idea of him drinking too much that it could lead to his doom.
 She went to confide with Yao San since it concerned Ah Jun after all.
 Yao San trusted her judgments and agreed with Ah Jun learning from Ding.
 When he asked Ms. Guan of Ah Jun’s master’s name, he wondered silently if it was fate leading to that turn of events.
 He also worried about the future when Ah Jun would one day meet Jun Wu Chou once again–though he really wanted for Ah Jun to have the capability to avenge Si Ma Xiao’s death.

 Ah Jun continued to learn from Ding from then on without anyone spying on them or other underlying secrets.
 Learning from Ding became a routine of Ah Jun’s life.
 He was a smart kid so he was able to master Ding’s skills rapidly.
 More time passed as Ding continued to sharpen up Ah Jun’s skills with mastering the skills of Si Ma’s saber, Jun’s family’s swords, and also his own survival techniques that he once taught Jun Wu Chou.